We are the Flood safety District

 About Us

-The Urban Flood Safety and Water Quality District (UFSWQD) helps protect lives and properties from flooding by operating, maintaining and improving the flood safety system along the Columbia River in northern Multnomah County, and responding to flood emergencies.
+The Urban Flood Safety and Water Quality District helps protect lives and properties from flooding by operating, maintaining and improving the flood safety system along the Columbia River in northern Multnomah County, and responding to flood emergencies.

 The UFSWQD takes a new integrated approach to flood safety, ensuring that flood safety solutions are equity-centered, resilient to climate change, nature-based, and culturally responsive.
 This integrated mission includes: